Shame Defined

 When you feel guilty about the wrong thing you did, you can take steps to make up for it and put it behind you.
 But feeling shame, or being convinced that you are the “thing” that's wrong, offers no clear-cut way to "come back" to feeling more positive about yourself.
 Shame can leave you feeling defective, unacceptable, and even damaged beyond repair.

 Researcher, Brené Brown, has done pioneering work in the area of shame.
 In her book, The Gifts of Imperfection, she talks about how shame tries to taunt us with “You’re not good enough” and “Who do you think you are?”
 While guilt says, “I did something bad”, shame says, “I am bad”.
+Understanding the difference between shame and guilt is one of the most important steps toward healing.

 Signs of Shame